|Legal Service India - Till Divorce do us Apart|

 The long wait for obtaining a divorce makes the separated partners to seek an out-of-court settlement by filing a petition.
 About 90 per cent of the divorce cases in Hyderabad get resolved this way, as people do not like to wait for years together.
 Sometimes, divorce cases stay unresolved for more than 12 years In case of contested cases, the court tries to work out a compromise between the husband and wife.
 In fact, in the initial phase of a case, a day is kept aside just to help couples reconcile.

-Some of the most common grounds for getting a divorce are infidelity, incompatibility, mental disorder, deadly and contagious diseases, change of religion and cruelty.
+What leads to a divorce?Some of the most common grounds for getting a divorce are infidelity, incompatibility, mental disorder, deadly and contagious diseases, change of religion and cruelty.
 "Domestic violence and harassment for dowry still top reasons cited by women for obtaining a divorce," says M Aparna, counsellor of an NGO.
 Lecturer V Lakshmi, who cited domestic violence as a reason for obtaining a divorce, says, "I opted for divorce as I was unable to bear cynical Behaviour and verbal abuse from my in-laws."

 Factors that have contributed most to the increasing incidence of divorces are financial independence and increased literacy among women who refuse to be treated as 'doormats' or continue being silent victims of domestic violence (verbal or physical).
 Lakshmi is an example of a financially independent woman who exercised her of for a divorce.
 Marriage counsellor P Swati feels that for a marriage to stay intact, men need to change with the times and respect their partners.